Verifiable Error Bounds for Physics-Informed Neural Network Solutions of Lyapunov and Hamilton-Jacobi-Bellman Equations: Numerical examples

 We consider an inverted pendulum on $\Omega=[-1,1]^2$.
 For the Lyapunov equation, we use the closed-loop dynamics

 with $(k_0,k_1)=(4.4142,\,2.3163)$ and $\omega(x)=\|x\|^2$.
 For the HJB equation, we consider the control-affine system

 with $Q(x)=\|x\|^2$ and $R(x)=2$.

-In both cases, a one-hidden-layer extreme learning machine (ELM) \cite{huang2006extreme} neural network $\hat V$ with 400 hidden units is trained to approximately solve the corresponding Lyapunov or HJB PDE using the approach described in \cite{zhou2024physics} and the tool LyZNet \cite{liu2024lyznet}.
-Using a bias-corrected approximation (Remark \ref{rem:bias_correction}) ensures $r(0)=0$ and $Dr(0)=0$.
-We can verify the relative residual bounds (\ref{eq:relative_residual_lyap}) and (\ref{eq:relative_residual_hjb}) on $\Omega$ using $\alpha,\beta$-CROWN \cite{xu2021fast,wang2021beta}, with $\varepsilon=3.3\times10^{-5}$ for the Lyapunov equation and $\varepsilon=2.2\times10^{-4}$ for the HJB example.
-To achieve this, we split the domain as described in Remark~\ref{rem:domain_split} (with $\rho=0.1$) for verification.
-In both cases, the verification takes around 120\,s on a single NVIDIA H100 NVL GPU (94\,GB HBM3 memory).
-Theorems~\ref{thm:lyap_error} and~\ref{thm:hjb_error} then yield certified \emph{a posteriori} error bounds for $\hat V$, shown in Figs.~\ref{fig:lyap_example} and~\ref{fig:hjb_example}.
+In both cases, we train a one-hidden-layer extreme learning machine (ELM) \cite{huang2006extreme} neural network $\hat V$ with 400 hidden units to approximately solve the corresponding Lyapunov or HJB PDE using the approach in \cite{zhou2024physics} and the tool LyZNet\footnote{\url{https://git.uwaterloo.ca/hybrid-systems-lab/lyznet/}, directory \texttt{examples/verify-pinn}} \cite{liu2024lyznet}.
+We chose this approach because it solves both Lyapunov and HJB PDEs accurately through linear least-squares optimization.
+Using a bias-corrected approximation (Remark~\ref{rem:bias_correction}) ensures $r(0)=0$ and $Dr(0)=0$.